mvolkmann/blog/src/swift/MapKit.md

 MKPlacemark -> CLLocation -> CLLocationCoordinate2D

-## Getting Started

-To enable use of MapKit in a project:

-- Select the top entry in the file navigator.
-- Select the main target.
-- Select the "Signing & Capabilities" tab.
-- Click the "+ Capability" button in the upper-left.
-- Enter "MapKit".
-- Double-click that capability to add it to the project.
-- Check the checkboxes for the desired routing modes such as "Bike", "Car", and "Pedestrian".

 ## Showing Current Location

 To show the current location of the user on the map,